Citi is an advertising partner.

 Alternatives to the Chase Freedom Unlimited® card

-Although the Chase Freedom Unlimited® credit card offers unlimited 1.5% cash back on every purchase, there are reasons why you should consider a different card.
+Although the Chase Freedom Unlimited® credit card offers unlimited 1.5% cash back on most purchases, there are reasons why you should consider a different card.
 Some competing no-annual-fee credit cards offer higher cash-back rates while others avoid pesky charges, including foreign transaction fees.

 Citi® Double Cash Card – 18 month BT offer

 The Citi® Double Cash Card – 18 month BT offer approaches cash back in a unique way.
-You Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+You Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 The cash-back rewards can be directly deposited into a Citi or non-Citi account, applied as a statement credit to your credit card or mailed to you as a check.

 Rewards from this $0 annual fee card have become more valuable, too.
 Instead of cashing out your rewards, you can now convert your cash back into Citi ThankYou Points.
 You receive 100 ThankYou points for every $1 you convert, and the minimum conversion amount is only $1.
 Once converted, your points can be used to book travel or transfer to any of Citibank's 15 airline partners, which include Air France, JetBlue, Qantas and Singapore Airlines.

 The Citi® Double Cash Card – 18 month BT offer does not offer a sign-up bonus.
-However, it does Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay. which is more than the Chase Freedom Unlimited®'s 1.5%.
+However, it does Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases. which is more than the Chase Freedom Unlimited®'s 1.5%.
 It is not subject to the Chase 5/24 rule, but Citibank does have its own 24-month rule, which applies to some of its cards.

 Capital One® Quicksilver® Cash Rewards Credit Card

 The Capital One® Quicksilver® Cash Rewards Credit Card is another cash-back credit card that offers 1.5% Cash Back on every purchase, every day with a $0 annual fee.
-You can one-time $150 cash bonus once you spend $500 on purchases within 3 months from account opening The minimum spend requirement is the same as the Chase Freedom Unlimited® card.
+You can earn One-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening.
+The minimum spend requirement is the same as the Chase Freedom Unlimited® card.
 Rewards earned from the card can be redeemed for cash or to cover recent purchases or purchase gift cards.

-The good thing is that cardholders can redeem their cash-back rewards anytime — and for any amount.
+On the bright side, cardholders can redeem their cashback rewards anytime — and for any amount.
 Rewards earned do not expire as long as the account remains open.
 For people who have reached the Chase 5/24 limit, this credit card is a good alternative.
 Capital One does not have published rules prohibiting applicants from getting approved if they've signed up for more than five new credit cards in the past two years.

 Travelers will like the foreign transaction fee when using this card: None.
 This benefit makes the Capital One® Quicksilver® Cash Rewards Credit Card a better credit card to use than the Chase Freedom Unlimited® card for international transactions.